InstaWP/wordpress-string-locator/docs/readme.txt

 * Removed one-time donation notice
 * Separated search class into a base class for extenders
 * Fixed bug with code viewer sizes when resizing your window
+* Fixed bug in the list view if special characters were in the search string

 = 2.5.0 (2022-02-27) =
 * Fixed a bug where content would have slashes stripped unexpectedly.